-You can cut the tent's weight in a couple of ways.
-The biggest savings, 30.9 oz, comes from using only the outer tent.
-This is an excellent option for fast and light travel in any season or to use the tent as a group hangout shelter (just clip the inner tent back in when you want to sleep).
-Next, upgrade the middling quality tent stakes.
-Substituting the 18 included stakes for 12 Ruta Locua 9" Carbon Stakes saves 5.5 oz.
-They also have more holding power and are more durable.
+5.5 oz.
+They also provide more holding power than the stock stakes, and are more durable than the stock stakes.
 Our tests show that the stock Y stakes bend relatively easily, especially in the compact, rocky soil typically found in alpine camps.
 Pointy tubular stakes like those from Ruta Locura or 8" Easton Nano Nail stakes offer the best performance for use in bare ground.
-To save even more weight in cold months, we'll use anything else pointy that we're carrying — ice axes, poles, skis, crampons — you get it.
-Snow stakes like the Hilleberg Snow and Sand Peg, are essential if you run out of other things to use as stakes or are base camping.
+In winter we like to use ice axes, snow pickets, skis, crampons, snowshoes, poles, and other things for stakes.
+Dedicated snow stakes, such as the Hilleberg Snow and Sand Peg, are essential if you run out of other things to use as stakes or are base camping.

 The tent is available in three colors: red, green or sand.
-We have used them all and prefer the red for winter use (easier for people, planes and helicopters to spot the tent), green for primarily three-season use and bike tours (it's stealthy and harder to be seen), and sand for desert dwellers or military applications.
+We've used all three colors; for winter use, we prefer the red, which is easier to spot if you need a rescue (via people, helicopters, or planes).
+We like green for primarily three-season use and bike tours (it's stealthy and harder to be seen), and sand for desert dwellers or military applications.

 The Nammatj 2 retails for $810.
 This is a phenomenal value for a tent that can do just about everything.
 Seriously, it is a screaming deal.
-A lot of the other "world's best" two-person tents cost upwards of $1000.
-For a more convincing illustration of the Nammatj's value see our Price Versus Value Chart.
+A lot of the other "world's best" two-person tents cost upwards of $1000!

-The Nammtj is the most versatile tent we've tested, and we recommend it to anyone that wants comfort, low weight, and high performance in heinous conditions.
+The Hilleberg Nammatj is versatile.
+We recommend it to anyone that wants comfort, low weight, and high performance in heinous conditions.
 However, its tunnel design requires that you be inside or near the tent to remove snow from it and it's too large to fit on tiny bivy ledges.
-However, the Nammatj is our top choice for every winter activity except alpine climbing and extended basecamps in exposed terrain.
+With that said, the Nammatj is a top choice for every winter activity except alpine climbing and extended basecamps in exposed terrain.